aws-samples/serverless-dotnet-demo/README.md

 [AWS Lambda Power Tuning](https://github.com/alexcasalboni/aws-lambda-power-tuning) is used to optimize the cost/performance.
 1024MB of function memory provided the optimal balance between cost and performance.

+For the .NET 8 Native AOT compiled example the optimal memory allocation was 3008mb.

 ![](./imgs/power-tuning.PNG)

 ### Results